-Welcome to Part Four of our Web Traffic Blueprint article series, where we explain how to turn your site into an automated traffic machine using the WordPress CMS.
+Welcome to Part 4 of our Website Traffic Blueprint article series, where we explain how to create an automated web traffic machine using the WordPress CMS.

 So far, here is what we have covered in this article series:

-In Part One of this article series, we explain why using an expertly configured WordPress website is the key to generating automated web traffic …
+In Part 1, we explain why using an expertly configured WordPress website or blog is the key to automating traffic to your site …

-(With an expertly configured WordPress blog, all you have to do is publish great content consistently to automatically generate more traffic!)
+(With an expertly configured WordPress blog, all you have to do is post web content on a consistent basis to automatically drive web traffic!)

-In Part 2, we discuss the setup phase of the traffic automation process.
-We help you understand the best way to start if you don’t have a web presence yet, how to set things up if you already have a site, and what to do if your website has been built using WordPress.
+In Part 2, we discuss critical setup decisions.
+We explain the best way to get started if you don’t have a web presence yet, how to set everything up if you already have a site, and what to do if your existing website is built with WordPress.

-(In Part two we show you how to set up a WordPress web site on your domain)
+(In Part two we show you how to set up a WordPress website or blog on your domain)

-In Part Three, we focus on important configuration decisions.
+In Part Three, we looked at important configuration decisions.

-In this section, we will show you how to set up various plugins that can bring new visitors automatically to your website simply by publishing content.
+In this section of the article series, you will learn how to set up various plugins that can help get visitors automatically to your site.

-- WordPress Web Traffic System – Traffic-Getting Plugins
+- WordPress Web Traffic Automation System – Traffic-Getting Plugins

 - Kickstart Your WordPress Traffic System

-- WordPress Traffic Automation System: Content Sharing Phase – Summary
+- WordPress Traffic Blueprint: Content Sharing Phase – Summary

-Depending on which online marketing experts you listen to, you could find yourself trying to spend an hour a day (or more) posting content on social media while also trying to manage your business, your content and your web presence.
+Depending on which marketing gurus you get your advice from, you could end up trying to spend an hour a day (or more) promoting your business on social media while also managing your business, your content and your web presence.

-Many business owners lack the time, human resources and financial means to engage in the kind of content marketing that many marketing experts advise doing.
-If you are spending all of your time checking Facebook, LinkedIn, and Twitter in addition to writing articles for your blog or website, how can anything else in your business get done?
+Most small businesses lack the time, human resources and budget to run a full-time marketing and content creation department and engage in the kind of content marketing that many marketing experts are prescribing.
+If you spent most of your time posting updates on LinkedIn, Facebook, or Twitter in addition to writing content for your blog or website, how would anything else in your business ever get done?

-Many businesses spend most of their time trying to keep their businesses up and running.
+Many business owners spend most of their time simply keeping their businesses up and running.
 In addition to running a business, there’s sales and marketing.
 After all, businesses need to stay competitive and grow in order to survive.

-Marketing research conducted in 2012 by email and social media marketing company Vertical Response found that:
+Marketing research conducted by email and social media marketing company Vertical Response found that:

-- 43% of all small businesses surveyed spent at least six hours each week on social media (most of the other businesses surveyed that used social media spent even more time – between 6 and 21+ hours per week).
-This was a 66% increase from the previous year, so if the same research was conducted today, the numbers would probably be higher.
+- Almost half of all businesses surveyed spent around 6 hours each week on social media (the other half spent even more time – between 6 and 21+ hours per week).
+This was a 66% increase from the previous year, so if the same research was conducted today, the numbers would probably be even higher.

-- More than half of all small businesses surveyed spent 1-3 hours or more to create a blog post.
+- More than half of all small businesses surveyed spent 1-3 hours or more creating a blog post.

-- Finding and posting content for social media was their most time-consuming online activity.
+- Finding and posting content for social media consumed the most time online.

-(Small businesses spend more time every year marketing and promoting themselves online.
-Image source: VerticalResponse)
+(Small businesses are spending more time marketing and promoting themselves online.
+Infographic: VerticalResponse)

-As businesses spend more time on online marketing as a matter of business survival and competition, this puts more and more of a squeeze on businesses to focus their time on other equally important areas …
+As businesses spend increasingly larger amounts of time promoting and marketing themselves online as a matter of business survival and competition, this puts more and more pressure on businesses to focus their time on other vital areas …

-(Businesses with limited marketing budget, resources, and time and many business areas to focus on require careful planning of their marketing strategy.)
+(Businesses with limited time, resources, and budget and many business areas to focus on need to plan their marketing strategy very carefully.)

-One other thing to consider is that, in addition to spending time social sites, all of your efforts are going into virtual real estate that you have no control over.
-You don’t own Twitter, Facebook, or StumbleUpon.
-These companies often will make decisions that can dramatically affect your business without requiring your input.
-Why invest so much effort and time building a business on rented real estate?
-With WordPress, you can control your own virtual real estate and publish your content automatically to other websites.
+Another important thing to consider is that, in addition to spending time social media websites, all of your efforts are going into virtual real estate that you have no control over.
+You don’t own Facebook, Twitter, or Pinterest.
+These companies often will make decisions that can significantly impact your business without consulting you.
+Why invest so much effort and time building a business on someone else’s real estate?
+With a self-hosted WordPress website, you can have complete control of your own real estate and post your content automatically to other online accounts.

-Investing in automation to save time is nothing new.
-Businesses of all sizes have been doing it ever since the Industrial Age.
-In the Information Age, however, the availability of many new channels for marketing and promoting a business creates a number of dilemmas for small business owners, especially for those with limited time, resources, and marketing budgets.
+Automating systems and process to leverage time is nothing new.
+Businesses of all sizes have been doing it since the Industrial Age.
+In the Digital Age, however, the exponential growth channels for marketing and promoting a business creates a number of dilemmas for business owners, especially for those with limited resources, time, and marketing budget.
 For example:

-- Which channels should you focus more of your time, efforts, and budget on?
+- Which of these channels do you focus more time, budget, and your efforts on?

-- Should you invest so much time and effort building a web presence on other people’s sites (e.g. Facebook, LinkedIn, Pinterest, etc.) while neglecting the benefits of building content on your own domain?
+- Should you invest so much time and effort building assets on sites that you do not control (e.g. YouTube, Twitter, Tumblr, etc.) while ignoring your own domain?

 - Do you create new content for every channel you plan to include in your marketing strategy?

-The Benefits Of Automating The Traffic Generation With WordPress
+The Benefits Of Automating Your Traffic-Getting Process With WordPress

-What we’d like to share with you now, is a free, simple, and effective strategy that lets you automate your traffic-getting process with WordPress.
+What I’d like to share with you now, is a free, simple, and effective method for automating your traffic-getting process with WordPress.

 With this strategy, you will be able to:

-- Save time creating content for your website and other marketing channels (e.g. social media),
+- Save time creating web content and other marketing channels (e.g. social media),

 - Save money on content creation and unnecessary online marketing channels,

-- Determine which marketing channels you should focus more budget, efforts, and your time on,
+- Determine which channels you should focus more of your efforts, time, and budget on,

-- Invest most of your time and efforts building your own asset instead of someone else’s and still benefit from other people’s marketing channels.
+- Invest most of your efforts building your own asset and still benefit from other people’s marketing channels.

 Many automated web traffic solutions tend to focus on black hat methods, such as manipulating search engine results.
 This is not what the focus of this article series is about.
-In fact, we recommend avoiding black hat websites, methods, tools, and anything designed to manipulate or violate the policies and terms of service of services like Google, LinkedIn, Facebook, etc..
+In fact, we strongly urge you to avoid using black hat strategies, websites, tools, and anything designed to “game” or violate the policies and terms of service of sites like Twitter, Google, Facebook, etc..

-What we are focusing in this article series is not to game online services or flaunt their terms of service, but to show you how to be smart with your limited resources and automate your content distribution in order to leverage your time and efforts, and increase your exposure online to sites used by your target audience.
+What we are focusing in this article is to show you how to automate your content distribution so you can leverage your time and marketing efforts, and increase your exposure online to websites that your target audience frequents.

 An Automated Content Distribution, Traffic And Lead Generation, And Sales & Marketing System

-We’ve just seen in the previous section that many small business owners lack the time, resources and budget to engage in the kind of content marketing that many online experts advise.
-What you want to do, then, is to be strategic and work smart within your limited budget, time, and resources.
+We’ve just seen that many businesses lack the time, human resources and financial means to engage in the kind of content marketing that many experts advise.
+What you want to do, then, is work smart within your limited resources.

-(Posting content to individual marketing channels can be very time-consuming!)
+(Posting content to marketing channels individually is extremely time-consuming!)

-Why not opt for a smarter, time-saving strategy like this instead …
+Why not choose a smarter, time-saving strategy like this instead …

 (Set up an automated content distribution, lead and traffic generation, and sales and marketing system with WordPress)